Robert Jousie

-Robert Jousie (or Joussie or Jowsie or Jossie; died 1626) was a Scottish merchant, financier, and courtier.
+Robert Jousie (or Joussie or Jowsie or Jossie; died 1626) was a Scottish textile merchant, financier, and courtier.
+He was involved in the collection and administration of the English subsidy of James VI.
+Jousie supplied fabrics used at the baptism of Prince Henry (1594), and for the clothes of Prince Henry and Princess Elizabeth.

 Life

 Jousie was a cloth merchant based in Edinburgh with a house on the High Street or Royal Mile.
+His father James Jousie was also a textile merchant who supplied fabrics to tailors, and was paid £26-4s-7d Scots by the royal treasurer in December 1578.
+James Jousie died on 28 December 1578.

-He became an exclusive supplier of fabrics to James VI of Scotland and Anne of Denmark.
-His accounts for royal fabrics survive in the National Archives of Scotland, and have been quoted by historians including Hugo Arnot, who noted that James VI bought ostrich feathers and beaver hats.
+Robert Jousie became an exclusive supplier of fabrics to James VI of Scotland and Anne of Denmark.
+His accounts for fabrics supplied to the king and queen survive in the National Archives of Scotland, and have been quoted by historians including Hugo Arnot, who noted that James VI bought ostrich feathers and beaver hats.
 The record includes masque costumes for James VI and Anne of Denmark, who danced in masques at weddings in the first years of the 1590s.
 The masque clothes included lightweight taffeta and metallic tinsel or "tock" fabrics.
+Fabrics in Jousie's account include; Spanish taffeta, Naples, Genoa and Lucca silks satins and velvets, and Florence ribbon.

-Royal marriage
+Royal marriage and English money

-Jousie lent money to the Scottish ambassador William Stewart, Commendator of Pittenweem, who was sent to Denmark in 1588, 1589, and 1590.
+Jousie lent money to the Scottish ambassador William Stewart, Commendator of Pittenweem, who was sent to Denmark in 1588, 1589, and 1590 to negotiate a marriage for King James to a Danish princess.
 Jousie also supplied silks and velvets to Stewart, and his debt totalled 3,600 merks.
+Stewart helped negotiate the marriage of James VI and Anne of Denmark.

-Partnered with the goldsmith and financier Thomas Foulis, James VI sent him to London in July 1589 to buy clothes and ornaments in preparation for his marriage to Anna of Denmark.
-James gave them a pledge of two cut rubies and three cabochon rubies set in gold "chattons" or buttons from the crown jewels for these purchases.
+Partnered with the goldsmith and financier Thomas Foulis, James VI sent Jousie to London in July 1589 to buy clothes and ornaments in preparation for his marriage and the celebrations and Anne's coronation.
+James gave the two merchants a pledge of two cut rubies and three cabochon rubies set in gold "chattons" or buttons from the crown jewels in place of cash for these purchases.